edyu/wtf-zig-erasure/README.md

 I gave an overview of **Zig** `comptime` in [WTF Zig Comptime](https://zig.news/edyu/wtf-is-zig-comptime-and-inline-257b).
 In short, `comptime` is a way to designate either a variable or a piece of code such as a block or a function as something to be run at compile time as opposed to runtime.

 The first benefit of running a these `comptime` code at `comptime` is so that the results of `comptime` are essentially constants that can be used directly by the compiled program.
-As a result, `comptime` do not use runtime resources for these any results.
+As a result, `comptime` does not use runtime resources for these any results.

 One example is the same `factorial` code I showed in [WTF Zig Comptime](https://zig.news/edyu/wtf-is-zig-comptime-and-inline-257b).
 In such a case, even if I pass in a large number *n*, which takes a long time to calculate at `comptime`, during runtime it's just another constant.